-The bill amends section 48-604 of the Reissue Revised Statutes of Nebraska to redefine "employment" under the Employment Security Law, specifically excluding services performed by marketplace network contractors for marketplace network platforms.
-This change aims to clarify the legal status of gig economy workers, ensuring their services are not classified as traditional employment.
-The bill introduces a new category of service (designated as (w)) that outlines the conditions under which a marketplace network contractor is considered an independent contractor rather than an employee, including the necessity of a written agreement, the absence of prescribed working hours, the contractor's ability to pursue outside employment, and limitations on the platform's termination rights.
+The bill amends section 48-604 of the Reissue Revised Statutes of Nebraska to redefine "employment" under the Employment Security Law, specifically excluding services performed by marketplace network contractors for marketplace network platforms from being classified as employment.
+This change aims to clarify the status of gig economy workers, ensuring they are not subject to unemployment compensation laws.
+The bill introduces a new category (w) that outlines specific conditions under which these services are not considered employment, including the existence of a written agreement, lack of prescribed hours, the contractor's ability to pursue other work, and limitations on the platform's termination rights based on service requests.

 Final Reading: 48-604